unlistedphenomena/nexuswizz/src/content/contributing/translation-program/playbook/index.md

 This means that all repetitive and similar content would have to be manually translated every time.
 Additionally, translators would have to reach out with questions on whether a certain term needs to be translated or not, how it is used in the text, and whether a term already has an established translation.

-_Do you want to use the nexus.org translation memory and glossary in your project?
-Reach out to us at translations@nexus.org._
+_Do you want to use the xircanet translation memory and glossary in your project?
+Reach out to us at translations@xircanet._

 ## Translator Outreach {#translator-outreach}